Quick Answer

 The source identifies two primary paths to Cyprus tax residency: the 183-day rule and the 60-day rule.
 It also frames them as serving different lifestyle and business needs.
 Choose a path only after you verify that your facts match the current conditions for that route.

 Tax residency is your tax home base, meaning the country with the primary right to tax your worldwide income.
-In this section, non-dom, domicile, permanent residence, management and control, and severing ties are verify-before-use terms: their exact legal tests are not defined in this grounding pack.
+Non-dom, domicile, permanent residence, management and control, and severing ties are separate concepts with legal tests that need to be checked against current Cyprus rules and any other country involved.

 Keep a day log and reconcile it to your travel records throughout the year.
 Keep records that support the facts behind the path you plan to use.
 Your position is weaker when your facts and records do not match.

-This grounding pack does not define the documentary tests for severing ties with another country or the rules that resolve dual-residency outcomes.
-Verify the other country’s rules directly and keep a consistent timeline of your records.
+Evidence for severing ties and resolving dual-residency outcomes depends on the other country involved.
+Verify the other country's rules directly and keep a consistent timeline of your records.
 If your cross-border status is unclear, get professional advice before filing.

 Do not assume that from this section alone.
 In this section, current SDC scope, rates, and exceptions are not verified, so confirm the live rules before you file or plan cash flow.

-Not from this section alone.
-The current threshold, percentage, duration, and eligibility tests are not verified here and must be checked before payroll setup.
+No. This article does not confirm the live threshold, percentage, duration, or eligibility tests.
+Check those details before payroll setup.
 If you are paying yourself while working across borders, get advice before the first payslip.

 Includes 2 external sources outside the trusted-domain allowlist.